 Here are new timings as of January 14, 2020:

-This complimentary ride-sharing service is available for West Bay and DICC stations and exclusive to registered Doha Metro customers.
+This complimentary ride-sharing service is available for West Bay and DICC stations and is exclusive to registered Doha Metro customers.

 The on-demand service can pick up to 7 passengers in one vehicle.
 The areas serviced by Metroexpress are West Bay, Diplomatic Area, Onaiza 63, and Al Jazi Compounds.